dluccajose/backpack-import/README.md

 `use \Dlucca\BackpackImport\ImportOperation;`.Then you should create a function `protected function setupImportOperation()`.
 Inside this function you will have access to the Importer object via `$this->backpackImport`.

 ## Insert records
-To import records into to your database yo have to tell importer wich columns from the excel correspond to your table fields, you can do it usign the  method `$this->backpackImport->setImportColumnMapping()`, this method accepts and associative array where the keys is the of your field in the table and the value is the name in your column excel.
-For example, lets assume we have a excel file in wich the columns headers are "Name" and "Age", and the fields in our people table are "first_name" and "person_age"
+To import records into to your database yo have to tell importer which columns from the excel correspond to your table fields, you can do it using the  method `$this->backpackImport->setImportColumnMapping()`, this method accepts and associative array where the keys is the name of your field in the table and the value is the name in your excel column header.
+For example, lets assume we have a excel file in which the header columns are "Name" and "Age", and the fields in our people table are "first_name" and "person_age"

 ```
 $this->backpackImport->setImportColumnMapping([